nottheswimmer/pytago/README.md

 # pytago

-Transpiles some Python into human-readable Golang.
+Pytago is a source-to-source transpiler that converts some Python into human-readable Go.

 - [Try out the web demo](https://pytago.dev/)